Posts Tagged: food safety

-Before you take off on a road trip, camping adventure or boating excursion, don't forget to pack along common sense food safety advice.
-You'll also need a good cooler.
+Before you take off on a road trip, camping adventure or boating excursion, don't forget to consider food safety.
+You'll need to plan ahead and invest in a good cooler.

-Remember, warns the USDA, don't let food sit out for more than 1 hour in temperatures above 90 degrees F. And discard any food left out more than 2 hours; after only 1 hour in temperatures above 90 degrees F.
+Remember, warns the USDA, don't let food sit out for more than one hour in temperatures above 90 degrees F. And discard any food left out more than two hours; after only one hour in temperatures above 90 degrees F.

 Get more food safety tips for traveling from the USDA.

 “Summer can be a time for fun and relaxation, but in warm climates, we need to stay aware of the signs of heat illness and help keep our family members and co-workers safe,” says Brian Oatman, director of Risk & Safety Services at UC ANR.

 “UC ANR provides comprehensive resources on our website, but it's designed around California requirements for workplace safety.”
 But, Oatman notes, much of the information applies.